Rio Tinto PLC Annual Shareholders Meeting Transcript

-Simon Robert Thompson - Rio Tinto Group - Chairman of the Board
+Simon Robert Thompson - Rio Tinto Group - Independent Non-Executive Chairman of the Board

-Good morning, everyone, both here in London and those of you joining us on the webcast and welcome to the 2019 Rio Tinto Annual General Meeting.
-We start, as always as safety, our top priority.
-So please take a moment to listen to this short safety announcement.
+Good morning to everyone here in London and around the world.
+My name is Simon Thompson.
+I'm the Chairman of Rio Tinto, and it's my pleasure to welcome you to our 2021 Annual General Meeting for Rio Tinto plc.

+Due to COVID-19 restrictions here in England, we're holding a hybrid meeting this year, but I'm pleased to welcome in person here in London Sam Laidlaw, Senior Independent Director for Rio Tinto plc and Chairman of our Remuneration Committee; Peter Cunningham, our Interim Chief Financial Officer; and Steve Allen, our group company Secretary.
+I'm also pleased to welcome all the other members of the Rio Tinto Board, who are joining us remotely: Jakob Stausholm, our Chief Executive, who's currently in Australia; Megan Clark, Chair of our Sustainability Committee; Michael L'Estrange; Hinda Gharbi; Simon Henry, who's Chair of our Audit Committee; Simon McKeon, who's the Senior Independent Director for Rio Tinto Limited; Jennifer Nason; and Ngaire Woods.

 Rio Tinto PLC Annual Shareholders Meeting Transcript